FarronF/limerick-council-meetings/meetings/2023/05/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th May 2023.md

 Dept.

-4. The planned date for the estate to be taken over by Limerick City & County Council.---
+4. The planned date for the estate to be taken over by Limerick City & County Council.
+---